-While as the listeners, many of us don’t realise the singer’s breathing mistakes but we still feel it unconsciously.
+While as listeners, many of us don’t realize the singer’s breathing mistakes but we still feel it unconsciously.

-And, when people feel the mistakes unconsciously they neglect that singer in future.
-It’s a human nature.
+And, when people feel mistakes unconsciously they neglect that singer in the future.
+It’s human nature.

 Well, don’t worry.
 You can improve your breath control by using the methods that I’m going to share with you.